A new cricket league is underway in the busy American sports market. Organizers believe it can stay | Sport - ExBulletin

-GRAND PRAIRIE, Texas (AP) Deep in the heart of Texas blared from the speakers during a timeout a few days after the start of a US professional cricket league near Dallas.
+GRAND PRAIRIE, Texas Deep in the heart of Texas blared from the speakers during a timeout a few days after the start of an American professional cricket league near Dallas.

 Fans waved the flags of the Texas Super Kings and the LA Knight Riders, and some wore the jerseys of their favorite countries or clubs abroad.
-A few had caps from two of the biggest brands in the United States, the NFL’s Dallas Cowboys and Major League Baseball’s New York Yankees.
+One couple had baseball caps from two of the biggest brands in the United States, the NFL’s Dallas Cowboys and Major League Baseball’s New York Yankees.

 This unusual coincidence comes during the debut of Major League Cricket, hope so to gain a foothold for one of the world’s most popular sports in a sports-mad country that knows little about the other bat-and-ball game.

 Because a willing partner was happy to see a fading minor league baseball stadium turned into one of the few legitimate cricket grounds in the country, the league began in Texas, famous for the Friday night lights of high school football.
-The 7,000-seat stadium is located in Grand Prairienot far from where the Cowboys America’s Team, remember, play for more than 90,000 eight or nine times each falling under a retractable roof with a giant video board hanging over the field.
+The 7,000-seat stadium is located in Grand Prairienot far from where the Cowboys play eight or nine times in front of more than 90,000 people fall under a retractable roof with a giant video board hanging over the field.

 Some days were crazy, tournament director Justin Geale said.
 We’re in the middle of Dallas and we have a cricket field.
 I saw the vision.
 I got very excited.
 I got goosebumps when I first came in here.
 I thought, we can do this.